-Following the 2010 Deepwater Horizon oil spill and the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies (RESTORE) of the Gulf Coast Act of 2012, special restoration programs and funding opportunities became available.
+Settlements from the 2010 Deepwater Horizon oil spill and the enactment of the Resources and Ecosystems Sustainability, Tourist Opportunities, and Revived Economies (RESTORE) of the Gulf Coast Act of 2012 made available several special restoration programs and funding opportunities.
 These include the Gulf Coast Restoration Trust Fund, Natural Resources Damages Act (NRDA) Restoration Program, National Fish and Wildlife Foundation and Gulf Environmental Benefit Fund, Triumph Gulf Coast, Inc. (TRIUMPH), and other individual settlement funds.
-WRD and WSD projects that meet the specific goals of these funding sources may be eligible for funding.
+Projects that meet the specific goals of these funding sources, such as reclaimed water projects that help eliminate coastal discharges or stormwater treatment facilities also used as storage, may be eligible for funding.